LATST: Are Transformers Necessarily Complex for Time-Series Forecasting: Abstract

 \section{Abstract}

 Transformer-based architectures have achieved remarkable success in natural language processing and computer vision.
-However, their performance in multivariate long-term forecasting often lags behind simpler linear baselines.
-Previous studies have identified the traditional attention mechanism as a significant factor contributing to this limitation.
-To unlock the full potential of transformers for multivariate time series forecasting, I introduce \textbf{LSEAttention}, an approach designed to address entropy collapse and training instability commonly observed in transformer models.
-I validate the effectiveness of LSEAttention across various real-world multivariate time series datasets, demonstrating that it not only outperforms existing time series transformer models but also exceeds the performance of some state-of-the-art models on specific datasets.
+However, their performance in multivariate long-term forecasting often falls short compared to simpler linear baselines.
+Previous research has identified the traditional attention mechanism as a key factor limiting their effectiveness in this domain.
+To bridge this gap, we introduce LATST, a novel approach designed to mitigate entropy collapse and training instability—common challenges in Transformer-based time series forecasting.
+We rigorously evaluated LATST across multiple real-world multivariate time series datasets, demonstrating its ability to outperform existing state-of-the-art Transformer models.
+Notably, LATST, a single-layer Transformer, manages to achieve competitive performance with fewer parameters than some linear models on average, highlighting its efficiency and effectiveness.